quantmind/awesome-data-science-viz/README.md

-# Awesome Data Science Viz
+# Awesome Data Science & Visualization

 A curated list of data science, analysis and visualization tools with enphasis on python and web applications.